hosseinoliabak/cisco/Security/01_core_concepts.md

 #### ElGamal
 * Based on DH
 * Designed to create a complete PKI (cryptosystem)
-* Available publically - not patented
+* Available publicly - not patented
 * Disadvantage: Double the length of the message making large transfers difficult

 ### Digital Signature (encrypted hash)